 … and eventually it is not difficult to find the sheep.

 I photograph these three females in a herd of 14 around Mono Pass (3231 m).
 Mostly it is difficult to see subspeciesspecific differences in caprinae females in the field.
 It is different with Sierra Nevada Bighorn Sheep: The wide flaring horns (tip-to-tip distance) are conspicuous.
 Compare with Rocky Mountain Sheep above!
-More photos
+More photos and info.

 … and after the hike there is just enough time to get a glimpse of famous Half Dome …